 Urban Waste Water Directive Overview

 The Council Directive 91/271/EEC concerning urban waste-water treatment was adopted on 21 May 1991.
 Its objective is to protect the environment from the adverse effects of urban waste water discharges and discharges from certain industrial sectors (see Annex III of the Directive) and concerns the collection, treatment and discharge of:

-- Domestic waste
+- Domestic waste water

 - Mixture of waste water

 - Waste water from certain industrial sectors (see Annex III of the Directive)

 This is illustrated in the figure below:

 The Directive requires:

 - The collection and treatment of waste water in all agglomerations of >2000 population equivalents (p.e.);